-The second version of Apple’s tablet aimed at ‘professionals’ is a fantastic piece of kit, but it’s not for everyone.
-If you want something for Netflix binges and web browsing the iPad 9.7-inch is all you need.
+The second version of Apple’s tablet aimed at ‘professionals’ is a fantastic piece of kit, but it’s certainly not for everyone.
+If you want something for Netflix binges and web browsing, the 9.7-inch iPad 2018 is all you need.

 O2 Tariff Offers

 Trusted Reviews has partnered with O2 to offer you tariff deals for must have products.